__________________________________

 I have never been so grateful for the kindness of people or the strength of my body.
 Every time I am sad or scared or twisted in cords (that was only at the beginning), an astounding human being bounds into the room as if on a magic mind meld call to physically or emotionally uncoil me, and every time I worry about my vitals flagging, they come through.

-I hear hushed hallway phone calls and try to decipher remnants of shared take out in greasy boxes.
+I witness hushed hallway phone calls and try to decipher remnants of shared take out in greasy boxes.

 I catch slivers of TVs on with no sound, through doors meant to be closed.

-I see people staring out over tree tops through double paned glass at a hopeful blue sky or a neverending blanket of black.
+I see people staring out over tree tops through double paned glass at a hopeful blue sky or a vast blanket of black.

 I hold my chemo roller like a ski pole, reminding myself that I am athletic, even though I never really liked skiing….or being cold.